Cape Buffalo Hunts in Africa

 Sort Hunts by Country:

 This is an incredible deal on a trophy Cape buffalo.
-There are several trophy Cape buffalo bulls on this 14,000 + acre concession.
-To be able to hunt a 40" buffalo bull at under $9,000 is one of best values for trophy Cape buffalo in all of Africa.
-Stay at a beautiful 4-star lodge and hunt for plains game once your trophy Cape buffalo is in the salt!
+There are several trophy Cape buffalo bulls on each of the concessions being used for this hunt.
+To be able to hunt a buffalo bull at this price is one of the best values for trophy Cape buffalo in all of Africa.
+Stay at a beautiful 3.5-star lodge and hunt for plains game once your trophy Cape buffalo is in the salt!

 Hunt a trophy Cape buffalo in the fabled Caprivi Strip of Namibia.
 Look over thousands of buffalo as you search for that one special bull that catches your eye.
 This hunt is offered by one of Africa's premier outfitters at a substantial discount.
 You will hunt from a 4-star tented camp and experience Africa in the old school way.
 Don't let this fabulous deal pass you by!